Ads keep this website free for you.

 bulletCorporations will be able to register their RU program account online after February 6, 2023.

-The Filing the Return information from CRA has a link for corporations to use to register their RU program account online.
+The Filing the Return information from CRA will have a link for corporations to use to register their RU program account online.

-Tax Tip: Get your tax identification number or Digital Access Code Online as soon as possible if you don't have one already!
+Tax Tip: Get your tax identification number as soon as possible if you don't have one already!

 Underused Housing Tax Resources

-Many tax and accounting organizations are trying diligently to make this legislation understandable:
+Other tax and accounting organizations have also worked hard to try to make this legislation understandable:

 UHTA: Corporations, partnerships and trustees beware! by Ben Berci, Baker Tilly Canada